The Right to Buy scheme gives long-term council tenants the right to buy the home they are renting at a discount.

 The purchase price of your home will be the price it would sell for on the open market, minus the discount you are entitled to.

-To find out more about what discount you could get visit GOV.UK What discount could I get.
+You can find out what discount you could get at GOV.UK.

 You can share the Right to Buy with up to three family members who have been living with you at the property as their permanent home for at least 12 months before you apply.
 Family members can be your husband, wife, civil partner, partner, parent, grandparent, child, grandchild, brother, sister, uncle, aunt, nephew or niece.

 You need to inform us on how you will pay for the property, such as with cash or a mortgage.
 Some lenders will consider the discount you receive as a deposit for a mortgage, but you will need to discuss this with them.